The Cosmological CPT Theorem: The Cosmological CPT Theorem

 \subsection{Constraints on Boundary Wavefunction Coefficients}

 All of the results that we have presented in this section so far rely on an analytic continuation, either in momenta or time.
-However, by considering the wavefunction of the universe at the future boundary of dS, where the time dependence often trivialises, we can derive direct constraints on the wavefunction coefficients.
+However, by considering the WFU at the future boundary of dS, where the time dependence often trivialises, we can derive direct constraints on the wavefunction coefficients.
 This future boundary is where the reheating surface is understood to live in the inflationary paradigm.
 Therefore, such constraints are of particular cosmological relevance.

 In the late time limit the bulk fields take the form